Who can get a domestic relationship personal protection order?

 - Unemancipated children are not eligible to file for a domestic relationship PPO against a parent.2

-- If your child is experiencing abuse but you do not qualify for a domestic relationship PPO, you may want to consider speaking with an advocate at your local domestic violence organization (see MI Advocates and Shelters) and/or talking to a lawyer to understand all options that may be available to you.
+- If your child is experiencing abuse but you do not qualify for a domestic relationship PPO, you may want to consider speaking with an advocate at your local domestic violence organization and/or talking to a lawyer to understand all options that may be available to you.
 Go to our MI Finding a Lawyer page for legal referrals.

 3 MCR 3.703(F)(2)